danzel-py/Random-Quote-Machine/README.md

 My First React.js project was full of mistakes.
 I decided i had to startover because i didn't plan anything (as i had always do).
 Lesson learnt: don't code without planning, especially in building Apps.

 Also i've been committing changes directly to master branch, probably if this was a real project i had to create new repo instead of deleting codes.
 But this is just a practice so i guess i'll keep on doing this here, as well as keeping journal to read maybe 10 years later to be nostalgic about. :v

+<h3>Oct 24th, 2020</h3>

+I begin fresh and did the thing but the code looks messy.
+Spent around 8 hours just to make this is probably too slow, but with practice i'll gradually improve on speed and getting better understanding.

+What's left to do is designing the buttons, maybe I'll do it tomorrow after homework.

+A noob question: can i place the 200 lines of quotes list elsewhere? ok time to sleep i'll find out tomorrow.